EpicRobot9/JarvisAIWebsite/README.md

 	- Test: `https://n8n.srv955268.hstgr.cloud/webhook-test/n8n`
 - The app then polls `GET /api/jarvis/callback/:correlationId` until your workflow posts a result to `POST /api/jarvis/callback`.

 See also: `docs/N8N.md` for detailed n8n HTTP Request node examples (push/push-voice/call-end and callback).
+During calls, you should see two TTS requests when sending a voice push alongside the webhook reply (one for each message).

 ## Accounts